olinrobotics/irl/readme.md

   1. Run [roscore](http://wiki.ros.org/roscore) in a new Terminal window.
   2. Press Ctrl-Alt-T to start a new Terminal tab.
   3. Plug the USB cord into a port on your computer.
 The connector (pictured below) uses a usb serial connector to connect to the robot.
+Wait until the green light is blinking slowly.
   ![Connector](images/USBConnect.jpeg)

   4. Turn Edwin on by flipping the power button on his electronics box to "|".
 (Pictured below)